code-with-amitk/Code-examples/DS_Questions/Data_Structures/Hash_Tables/README.md

 ```

 ## Hash Collision
-When hash function provides same index or value for 2 different keys.
+When hash function provides same index for 2 different keys.
 <a name=sc1></a>
 ### Solution-1: Seperate Chaining
 Each cell of HT point to a **DOUBLY LINKED LIST** of records that have same hash function value.
 This requires additional memory outside the table.